frerich/pg_large_objects/README.md

 * Random-access reads and writes to data objects via low-level `PgLargeObjects.LargeObject` API.
 * Extensions to Ecto query DSL for interacting with large objects as part of Ecto queries.
+* Ready-made implementation of `Phoenix.LiveView.UploadWriter` for streaming client uploads straight into the database.

 ## Why Use Large Objects?